AshleyF/Forthkit/hardware/register/readme.md

 | `out c`     | 5   | 1   |     |     | 0500                |
 | `jump 0003` | 26  | 3   |     |     | 1a00 0300           |

 The encoding could be more compact, but we're more concerned with keeping things simple.
-The full `boot.bin` contains the following bytes (in pairs forming 16-bit `short` memory cells): `0000 0000 2000 0400 0100 0900 0100 0100 0000 0500 0100 1a00 0300`
+The full `image.bin` contains the following bytes (in pairs forming 16-bit `short` memory cells): `0000 0000 2000 0400 0100 0900 0100 0100 0000 0500 0100 1a00 0300`

-After assembling a `boot.bit` (see Assembler section below), we may run the machine and type something (e.g. `hello`):
+After assembling a `image.bin` (see Assembler section below), we may run the machine and type something (e.g. `hello`):

     $ ./machine
     hello